-Implementing sound rubber stamp storage practices will help prolong the life of your stamps and storing rubber stamps correctly will ensure good reliable stamping results every time.
-A well organized stamp storage system will also help you find the perfect stamp every time without rummaging through boxes and draws.
-Every stamper will have their favored way of storing rubber stamps, however there are a few key requirements that are important to bear in mind which ever way rubber stamps are stored.
+Implementing correct rubber stamp storage practices will help prolong the life of your stamps.
+Storing rubber stamps the right way will ensure good reliable stamping results every time.
+A well-organized stamp storage system will also help you find the perfect stamp every time without rummaging through boxes and draws.
+Every stamper will have their favored way of storing rubber stamps.
+However, there are a few essential requirements that are important to bear in mind whichever way rubber stamps are stored.

 Why Worry About Storing Stamps Correctly?

-Good question!
-And if you are just starting out there's probably not too much to worry about.
-However, once your rubber stamp collection starts growing (and it will!) you will need to ensure that you can find the right stamp for a project.
-Storing your stamps correctly will also ensure that the stamps do not become damaged and are ready for use.
+If you're starting there's probably not too much to worry about.
+However, once your rubber stamp collection starts growing (and it will!), you will need to ensure that you can find the right stamp for a project.
+Storing your stamps correctly will also ensure that the stamps do not become damaged and are always ready for use.

 Storing Mounted Stamps

-Unmounted stamps are easier to store giving you a wider choice of rubber stamp storage systems.
-They can be attached to acetate, stored in folders (put clear inserts into the folder so you can see the stamps enclosed) or cd cases, kept in envelopes or safely filed in a number of places.
-However unmounted stamps are stored, it is important to ensure that they are lying flat.
+Unmounted stamps are easier to store, giving you a wider choice of rubber stamp storage systems.
+They can be attached to acetate, stored in folders (put clear inserts into the folder so you can see the stamps enclosed) or cd cases, kept in envelopes or safely filed in several places.
+However, unmounted stamps are stored; it is important to ensure that they are lying flat.
 The stamps can easily get damaged if bent or twisted.
-Clear plastic boxes are a good place to store stamps (that is how I store mine).
+Clear plastic boxes are an excellent place to store stamps (that is how I store mine).
 Label the outside so you can see which stamps are enclosed.